H140: Authorize Gullah Geechee Heritage Trail. Latest Version

 Passed 1st Reading

-AN ACT to add the Gullah Geechee Greenway/Blueway Heritage TraiL to the State Trails system.
+AN ACT to aUTHORIZE the Gullah Geechee Greenway/Blueway Heritage TraiL in brunswick county.

 Whereas, the history of the Gullah Geechee culture is an important part of the story and formation of the United States; and